evanap/evanap.github.io/_posts/2020-02-16-trying-vpa.md

 kubectl describe vpa your-app-vpa
 ```

-And it will look like this
+And it will look like this:
 ```
 Name:         your-app-vpa
 Namespace:    default